 46% Non-Chill Filtered.

-We think its the perfect Christmas present for any whisky-lover - and we’re inclined to think the locals agree!
+We think its the perfect way to launch a new whisky - and we’re inclined to think the locals agree!

-Our 'Hebridean Christmas' special edition will go on sale in the US in the next few weeks, giving you plenty of time to ensure delivery (and also find a hiding place to keep it secret before the big day!).
+Our While We Wait launch members box is on sale now in the US.
 You can join as a member on a rolling subscription of one or two bottles every two months, with payments taken on a monthly basis.
 Alternatively, you can give a gift membership for a set amount of time to someone special, paying the full amount upfront.
-In time for Christmas, we are launching a 1 box only option, allowing you to purchase our Hebridean Christmas special edition as a one-off gift.
-Whichever option works best for you, we look forward to welcoming you or your loved one to the No.1 Craft Whisky Member’s Club!
+As with all of our member whisky boxes, we have a 1-bottle option and 2-bottle membership featuring Tweeddale, Isle of Raasay's sister brand's Grain of Truth.
+Whichever option works best for you, we look forward to welcoming you or your gift recipient to the No.1 Craft Whisky Member’s Club!

 A Bit More About Us